 You might be wondering, “Why would I use a rowing machine in the first place?”
 Well, dear reader, we’ll go over just some of the reasons why we think using a rowing machine could be beneficial to your overall health and cardiovascular fitness.

-Improved cardiovascular health (the health of your heart and blood vessels) is the primary benefit of rowing, as it’s primarily a cardio workout.
-Rowing on a regular basis will strengthen your heart, increase lung capacity, and improve the efficiency of your circulatory system.
+Improved cardiovascular health (the health of your heart and blood vessels) is the main benefit of rowing, as it’s primarily a cardio workout.
+Rowing on a regular basis can help strengthen your heart, increase lung capacity, and improve the efficiency of your circulatory system.

-Endurance is your body’s ability to sustain a given activity, such as rowing, for an extended period of time.
-Because rowing combines cardio exercise and resistance exercise, it improves your cardiovascular endurance as well as your muscular endurance.
-Rowing consistently will improve your overall endurance for obvious reasons, but those improvements will transfer to other activities, like actual outdoor rowing, as well.
+Endurance is your body’s ability to sustain a given activity—such as rowing, walking, cycling, or running—for an extended period of time.
+Because rowing combines cardio exercise and resistance exercise, it can improve your cardiovascular endurance as well as your muscular endurance.
+Rowing consistently can also help improve your overall endurance for obvious reasons, but those improvements will transfer to other activities, like actual outdoor rowing, as well.

-Although the primary outcome of rowing is improved endurance, rowing machines also provide some strength training benefits.
+Although the primary outcome of rowing is improved endurance, rowing machines also provide some strength training benefits, too.
 Each time you complete a rowing stroke, you’re pushing and pulling against the resistance of the flywheel, using all of your major muscles and thereby making them stronger.

-Unlike some other forms of cardio exercise (*ahem* running), rowing provides all the benefits of cardio training without all of the impact, similar to one of the many reasons why people like exercise bikes.
-People with sensitive or painful joints will appreciate the smooth, gliding motion of a rowing erg.
+Unlike some other forms of cardio exercise (*ahem* running), rowing provides all the benefits of cardio training without all of the impact, similar to one of the many reasons why people prefer exercise bikes over other cardio machines.
+People with sensitive or irritated joints will appreciate the smooth, gliding motion of a rowing erg.

-Most people find themselves short on time to work out, so those interested in rowing will be happy to learn that rowing is a very time-efficient form of exercise (thanks to the fact that rowing works your upper-body, in addition to your legs).
+Most people find themselves short on time to work out, so those interested in rowing will be happy to learn that rowing is a very time-efficient form of exercise (thanks to the fact that rowing works your upper body and lower body in tandem).

 This is especially true if you choose to do a high-intensity interval training HIIT rowing workout: Studies show that HIIT burns more calories than low-intensity, steady-state cardio training in the same time frame.